s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 $(mkEvaluatables [''Int])
 ~~~~

-This is possible because `evalTaskInt` just like any other function on types that
+This is possible because `evalTaskInt`, just like any other function on types that
-have instances for `Binary a`, `Typeable a`, and `NFData a` can be just delegated to
+have instances for `Binary a`, `Typeable a`, and `NFData a`, can be just delegated to
-`evalTaskBase`, which behaves as follows: Starting off, it creates the channel that
+`evalTaskBase`, which behaves as follows: It starty by creating the channel, that
-it wants to receive its input from with `(sendMaster, rec) <- newChan`.
+it wants to receive its input from, with `(sendMaster, rec) <- newChan`.
 Then it
 sends the `SendPort (Thunk a)` of this channel back to the master process via
 `sendChan inputPipe sendMaster` to then receive its actual input on the
 `ReceivePort (Thunk a)` end with